LeeAnnEditor/o365hq/blog/Teams and Power Platform.md

 product to begin processing the return.
 With AI Builder, it is easy to leverage AI machine learning by taking this picture and letting the app determine what the product is.
 AI machine learning also gives you the price.
-This is a huge time saver!
+This is a huge time-saver!
 Additionally, you can also provide and take notes or feedback on the condition of the returned product.
 You can now use the time saved for even more returns and build relationships with customers through meaningful conversations.